-As previously mentioned above, type 3a curls often lose shape and definition after application of thick and heavy products so going with a light leave in is ideal.
+As previously mentioned above, type 3a curls often lose shape and definition after application of thick and heavy products so going with a light leave-in is ideal.

 After months of trying to find the right leave in conditioner for my high porosity 3a & 3b type curls, I found out that the most effective leave-in was the shea moisture jamacian caster oil leave in.

 I personally do not use Cantu’s leave in products as it elongates my curls which sometimes causes it to lose its shape due to it weighing it out my 3a curls.

-If you have 3b & slight 3c curl type, then I would recommend Cantu leave in conditioner as its much more creamer and thicker. with this being said everyones curls are different so the only advice I can give you iis based of my own personal experience with different brands and products.
-I would 100% reccomend to try out and experiment with different brands and products to see what works best in your hair.
+With this being said everyone’s curls are different so the only advice I can give you iis based of my own personal experience with different brands and products.

 Styling products such as creams and mousses are ideal for defining and reducing the frizz but for those with 3a curls, I would recommend using light creams such as the shea moisture coconut & hibisucus curl enhancing smoothie.

-Cantu Coconut Curling Cream elongates and pulls down on curls so if you have type 3a curls and definition and bouncy curls are what your looking for, it wouldn’t be best suited for you.
+Cantu Coconut Curling Cream elongates and pulls down on curls so if you have type 3a curls and definition and bouncy curls are what you’re looking for, it wouldn’t be best suited for you.